 Creamy, cheesy, and loaded with chicken and veggies – no layering required!

 One day not long ago I had a craving for something super creamy, comforting and veg-forward.
 I checked the freezer but it looked pretty bare, so I thought that I’d try making a white lasagne!
 A “white” lasagne is one that is made without the customary tomato in the sauce.
 Instead, it’s all creamy, cheesy deliciousness!
+I love this recipe so much that I included it in my new cookbook Simple Dinners Every Day.

 In this lasagne, chicken breast is cooked until golden and tender.
 It’s then shredded and simmered with Italian herbs and broccoli in a creamy, cheesy, garlicky sauce flavoured with leek and chicken stock.
 Fresh lasagne sheets are cut, then tossed into the pan to cook directly in the sauce, before the entire dish is covered with mozzarella and finished under the oven grill (broiler).